Institutional Review Board

 IRB Meeting Schedule

 Deadlines for submission depend on the level of review.
-Applications for Exempt and Expedited Review are accepted whenever you complete them, with the exception of the time period December 6 – January 7, and are reviewed on a rolling basis.
+Applications for Exempt and Expedited Review are accepted whenever you complete them (researchers usually receive feedback within 2-4 weeks).
+Please note that exempt and expedited proposals are usually not reviewed during the time between fall and spring semesters.

-Applications for Full Review are due as shown below.
-It is very important that you plan your proposal submission so as not to encounter a long delay (that is, one month or more) by submitting the proposal one or two days late.
+Applications for Full Review are due according to the information provided via the link below.
+It is very important that you plan your proposal submission so as not to encounter a long delay (we recommend submitting your proposal 90 days prior to your desired start of data collection).
 All dates are subject to change.

-Applications that are not complete will be returned for correction and may cause a delay.
+Applications that are not complete will be returned for correction and may cause a delay in their review:

 An unintended, but not necessarily unexpected, result of therapy or other intervention that is unpleasant or dangerous.